aws-samples/aws-iot-core-https-x509certificate-python-node/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This library is licensed under the MIT-O license.